Cordillera del Cóndor

 The Cordillera del Cóndor (Condor mountain range) is a mountain range in the eastern Andes that is shared by and part of the international border between Ecuador and Peru.

 Ornate antwren (Epinecrophylla ornata) from the mountain range, which has a rich population of bird life.

-The range extends approximately 150 km north to south and its maximum elevation reaches approximately 2,900m.
+The range extends approximately 150km north to south and its maximum elevation reaches approximately 2,900m.
 The Río Santiago and Cenepa River flow along its eastern slopes on the Peruvian side.
 For over 160 years, the area of the border was in dispute, and sparked armed conflicts between the two countries in 1941, 1981 and 1995.
 After the border conflict of 1995, the two countries began diplomatic negotiations, resulting in the 1998 peace treaty that established the exact location of the international border.

 The Cordillera del Condor is an area of great interest to biology, possibly having the richest flora in any area of the same size on the South American continent, and is considered by Conservation International to be one of the most important biodiversity areas on the planet.
 The cordillera has one of the highest concentrations of vascular plant species yet unknown to science.
 The area is part of the ecoregion of the Eastern Cordillera Real montane forests.

 The area is also culturally sensitive and includes territory belonging to the Indigenous Shuar people.
 The ecological and cultural diversity of the Cordillera is threatened by gold and copper mining.